madpilot/kegerator/README.md

 I acquired a Keg Master Series 3 kegerator a while ago.
 While it's a nice fridge, it was not without it's issues.

 1. If power was cut, it would revert back to a default temperature (0.4°C degrees if I remember correctly), and displaying fahrenheit (why!).
-Beyond the obviuos issue of it forgetting the set temperature, this was more an issue because:
+Beyond the obvious issue of it forgetting the set temperature, this was more an issue because:
-2. It was running code.
+2. It was running cold.
 Any lower than 0.4°C and the kegerator is dangerously close to below freezing.
 I've managed to freeze a keg and numerous bottles.

 So, the obvious thing to do was to make a new controller!